bmolnar91/workbook/module_oop.md

 ### Error handling

 #### What does 'fail fast' mean in terms of exception handling?
 Why is it a good practice?
-IN PROGRESS

 The 'fail-fast' principle encourages us to fail fast and early: If an error occurs, fail immediately and visibily.
 If something unusually or unexpectedly occurs, let the software fail immediately instead of postponing the failure or working around the failure.
 The longer it takes for a bug to appear on the surface, the longer it takes to fix and the greater it costs.

 Fail-fast makes bugs and failures appear sooner, thus:
-- Bugs are
+* Bugs are
     - earlier to detect,
     - easier to reproduce and
     - faster to fix.
-- It’s faster to stabilize softwares.
+* It’s faster to stabilize softwares.
-- Fewer bugs and defects will go into production, thus leading to higher-quality and more production-ready software.
+* Fewer bugs and defects will go into production, thus leading to higher-quality and more production-ready software.
-- The cost of failures and bugs are reduced.
+* The cost of failures and bugs are reduced.

 ## Computer Science